google/smali/README.md

 ### Building and testing

-sAll building and testing should be done using a version of OpenJDK 11.
+All building and testing should be done using a version of OpenJDK 11.
 Newer OpenJDK versions are currently not supported due to issues with some of the tools used in the build process.

 #### Building
 ```